Using JS libraries

 <script src="https://cdn.jsdelivr.net/npm/[email protected]/dist/confetti.browser.min.js"></script>

-3. Add a new Form to the canvas.
+Add a Form component to the working area.

 confetti({